Koolani

 No analysis available

-Central air conditioning is well supported at Ko'olani/Koolani.
-I found explicit mentions in multiple remarks, including "central AC," "central air conditioning system," and "brand new central A/C system," alongside the existing high-confidence MLS pattern (17/20 unit_features and 18/20 inclusions).
-The evidence is consistent across many listings and appears to be repeated by multiple agents rather than a one-off copy-paste claim.
+Central air conditioning is strongly supported for Koolani/Ko'olani.
+In the current remarks, it is explicitly mentioned in multiple listings, including phrases like "central AC," "central air conditioning system," and "brand new central A/C system."
+The evidence is consistent across many agents and appears to be genuine building/unit-level HVAC support rather than a copy-paste error.

 No analysis available